 Blockbuster [noun] – refers to movies that are commercially successful

-Hugh Jackman’s latest movie, The Greatest Showman, is certified blockbuster.
+Hugh Jackman’s latest movie, The Greatest Showman, is a certified blockbuster.

 Synonym: box-office hit